Residents of Maiduguri say they have been distressed by the intense heat from the prevailing hot weather.

 Hassan also advised people to use sun glasses during the period to help filter out the sun’s harmful ultraviolet (UV) rays and protect the eyes in the process.

-sleep in overcrowded rooms and to take a lot of water in order to prevent dehydration and its negative effects.
+Do not sleep in overcrowded rooms and take a lot of water in order to prevent dehydration and its negative effects, she advised.